Irreducible symplectic varieties from moduli spaces of sheaves on K3 and Abelian surfaces: The moduli spaces are irreducible symplectic varieties

-By Theorem 4.2 and Proposition 5.3 of \cite{MRS}, we know that $K^{s}_{v}$ has a $2:1$ étale cover from an open subset $U$ of an irreducible symplectic manifold $Y$ which is deformation equivalent to a Hilbert scheme of 3 points on a K3 surface.
-This open subset $U$ is obtained by removing from $Y$ 256 copies of $\mathbb{P}^{3}$ and one copy of a desingularization of the singular locus of $K_{v}$.
+By Theorem 4.2 and Proposition 5.3 of \cite{MRS}, we know that $K^{s}_{v}(S,H)$ has an \'etale cover of degree 2 from an open subset $U$ of an irreducible symplectic manifold $Y$ which is deformation equivalent to a Hilbert scheme of 3 points on a K3 surface.
+This open subset $U$ is obtained by removing from $Y$ 256 copies of $\mathbb{P}^{3}$ and one copy of a desingularization of the singular locus of $K_{v}(S,H)$.
 It follows that the complement of $U$ has codimension at least 2 in $Y$, so that $\pi_{1}(U)=\pi_{1}(Y)=\{1\}$.
-It then follows that the fundamental group of $K^{s}_{v}$ is $\mathbb{Z}/2\mathbb{Z}$.\endproof
+It then follows that the fundamental group of $K^{s}_{v}(S,H)$ is $\mathbb{Z}/2\mathbb{Z}$.\endproof

-Recall that if $X$ is a normal projective variety having at most rational singularities, it is possible to define the Albanese variety $Alb(X)$ as the Albanese variety of any desingularization $\widetilde{X}$ of $X$, and the construct the Albanese morphism $alb:X\longrightarrow Alb(X)$ by descending the usual Albanese morphism of $\widetilde{X}$ (see Proposition 2.3 of \cite{Re}, and Lemma 8.1 of \cite{Kaw}).
+Recall that if $X$ is a normal projective variety having at most rational singularities, it is possible to define the Albanese variety $Alb(X)$ as the Albanese variety of any desingularization $\widetilde{X}$ of $X$, and construct the Albanese morphism $alb:X\longrightarrow Alb(X)$ by descending the usual Albanese morphism of $\widetilde{X}$ (see Proposition 2.3 of \cite{Re}, and Lemma 8.1 of \cite{Kaw}).

-As a consequence of Theorem \ref{thm:simconab}, we show in the next result that the Yoshioka fibration is the Albanese morphism of the moduli space $M_{v}$.
+As a consequence of Theorem \ref{thm:simconab}, we show in the next result that the Yoshioka fibration is the Albanese morphism of the moduli space $M_{v}(S,H)$.